Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 For further information see the legal guidance on Unduly Lenient Sentences.

-Schedule 21 - Criminal Justice Act 2003 (determination of minimum term in relation to mandatory life sentence)
+Schedule 21 - Sentencing Act 2020 (determination of minimum term in relation to mandatory life sentence)

-Schedule 21, paragraph 5(2)(g), provides for a starting point of 30 years (rather than 15 years) for the minimum term for a life sentence for murder aggravated on the grounds of the victim's sexual orientation or transgender identity.
-S146 uplifts will not apply in such cases.
+Schedule 21, paragraphs 3(2)(g)-(h) and 3(3) of the Sentencing Act 2020 (which applies to all convictions on or after 1st December 2020), provides for a starting point of 30 years (rather than 15 years) for the minimum term for a life sentence for murder aggravated on the grounds of hostility towards persons of a particular sexual orientation or who are transgender.
+S.66 SA 2020 uplifts will not apply in such cases.
 For more information, see the legal guidance on Homicide: Murder and Manslaughter.

 Area Hate Crime Co-ordinators are available to assist prosecutors on a range of hate crime related issues.